neondatabase/website/content/docs/reference/glossary.md

 ### Project storage

-A billing metric that measures the data and history stored in your Neon projects.
+The amount of data stored in your Neon project.
+Also, a billing metric that measures the data and history, in GiB-hours, stored in your Neon project.
 See [Project storage](/docs/introduction/billing#project-storage).

 ### Proxy

-A Neon component which functions as a multitenant service that accepts and handles connections from clients that use the PostgreSQL protocol.
+A Neon component that functions as a multitenant service that accepts and handles connections from clients that use the PostgreSQL protocol.

 ### Passwordless auth

 A Neon feature that allows you to connect to a Neon project with a single `psql` command.
-See [Query with psql](/docs/get-started-with-neon/query-with-psql-editor/).
+See [Passwordless auth](/docs/connect/passwordless-connect).

 ### Region